stanislawbartkowski/javahotel/README.md

 * No parameters
 * Extract data from tables found in table.list file.
 The table.list file can be created by listoftable action.
 * Example: sh/extract.sh extractfromlist

-*extractschemas*
-* No parameters
-* Extract list of schemas from a source database.
-The list is stored in schema.list file.
-This action is not connected with any other actions, can be used as a data discovery.
-* Example: sh/export.sh extractschemas

 *extracthivetables*
 * No parameters